standard-things/esm/README.md

 Standard Features
 ---

-Defaults are important.
-The `@std/esm` loader strives to be as spec-compliant as possible while following Node’s [planned](https://github.com/nodejs/node-eps/blob/master/002-es-modules.md) built-in behaviors.
-This means, by default, ESM requires the use of the `.mjs` extension.
+The `@std/esm` loader is as spec-compliant as possible and follows [Node’s rules](https://github.com/nodejs/node-eps/blob/master/002-es-modules.md).

+:point_right: This means, by default, ESM requires the use of the `.mjs` extension.<br>
+:unlock: You can unlock unambiguous `.js` use with the `"esm":"js"` option.

 Out of the box `@std/esm` just works, no configuration necessary, and supports: